 Many donations to Roswell Park provide seed funding for new, groundbreaking research projects.
-These gifts allow world-class scientists at Roswell Park to take their cutting-edge ideas and make them into realities.
+These gifts allow world-class scientists at Roswell Park to take their cutting-edge ideas and make them into reality.

-Every year, your donations allow an average of 25 research projects to be funded.
-Below, hear from the researchers who received the four most recent grants explain what their projects will explore and how they will contribute to the fight against cancer.
+Below, the researchers who received four of the most recent grants explain what their projects will explore and how they will contribute to the fight against cancer.

 Hear From the Researchers Who Have Benefited From Your Donations